History of Tulsa County Medical Society Foundation Scholarship Fund Trust

 You can easily make a donation to the Medical Scholarship Program by using the link below.
 Your gift makes a difference!

 All applicants will be notified of the results and recipients will be announced during the month of September.
-A reception will be held in October to distribute the scholarship awards.
+A reception will be held in the fall to distribute the scholarship awards.

 Previous recipients are not eligible to apply.